Gabriel Harvey: Editions and commentary

 His complete works were edited by Grosart with a Memorial Introduction for the Huth Library (1884–1885).
 See also Isaac Disraeli, on "Literary Ridicule," in Calamities of Authors (volume 2); Thomas Warton's History of English Poetry (ed.
 William Hazlitt, 1871); John Payne Collier's Bibliographical and Critical Account of the Rarest Books in the English Language (1865), and the Works of Thomas Nashe.
 There is a modern edition of Harvey's pamphlets with Thomas Nashe prepared as a PhD thesis by Peter Brynmor Roberts at the University of Cardiff (2010).
-A number of Harvey's annotated books have been digitised as part of the 'Archaeology of Reading in Early Modern Europe' project.
+A number of Harvey's annotated books have been digitalised as part of the 'Archaeology of Reading in Early Modern Europe' project.